AdSinghh/task-management-app/README.md

 ## Features

--User Authentication: Secure login and signup functionality with encrypted passwords.
+- User Authentication: Secure login and signup functionality with encrypted passwords.
 - Add Tasks: Easily create new tasks with a title and description.
 - Edit Tasks: Update existing tasks to modify details.
 - Delete Tasks: Remove tasks that are no longer needed.